jay-m-dev/alzkb-site/README.md

 # Alzheimer's Knowledgebase (AlzKB) Site
-This repository contains the following components:
+This repository is comprised of the following components:

 - **Website**: site with some general information about this project.
-The source code for this website is found in the `app/` directory
+The source code for this website is found in the `app` directory

 - **Neo4j**: used to store the graph database for this Knowledgebase.